 USU Data Science Club

 The mission of the data science club is to promote confidence with the tools for analyzing and effectively communicating data amongst USU students across all disciplines.
-We do this through engaging discussions with industry professionals, working on a wide variety of data science problems together, and encouraging members to teach each other data science tools and techniques they’re excited about.
+We do this through inviting industry professionals to meet with us every other week.
+During these meetings, our guests typically share some of what they are working on, followed by some time for questions and answers.
+As such, the data science club is a great opportunity to learn from people already in the field and find potential internship opportunities!
 Everyone is welcome, regardless of major or technical ability.
-Please contact email@example.com with any questions.
+Please contact firstname.lastname@example.org with any questions.

 The Society for Industrial and Applied Mathematics (SIAM) aims to connect people interested in applied mathematics to those in science and technology.
 In our SIAM USU chapter, we encourage interdisciplinary collaboration and networking by holding regular colloquium talks, student socials, and various other activities for students interested in applied mathematics.